-1st Violation = Correction Notice only 2nd Violation = 1st Citation and \$5,000 fine 3rd Violation = 2nd Citation and \$5,000 fine 4th Violation = 3rd Citation and \$5,000 fine All Subsequent Violations = \$5,000 fine
+1st Violation = Correction Notice only

+2nd Violation = 1st Citation and \$5,000 fine

+3rd Violation = 2nd Citation and \$5,000 fine

+4th Violation = 3rd Citation and \$5,000 fine

+All Subsequent Violations = \$5.000 fine
-- 8.9.2 A separate citation may be issued to each responsible party for each violation of PCC 24.55.205.
-The amount of the fine assessed for subsequent violations by the same responsible party will be based on the number of previous citations issued to that responsible party on the same or a different project within the City.
-Each day of non-compliance may be cited and fined as separate violations, even if the same responsible parties were previously cited and fined for the same sections of PCC 24.55.205. - 8.9.3 Fines must be paid to and received by the Bureau of Development Services Enforcement Program within 15 calendar days of the date on the citation, or within 15 calendar days of the final administrative review by the Director or the published decision of a citation appealed to the City Code Hearings Officer, unless the City Code Hearings Officer specifies a different date. - 8.9.4 If the citation fine is not paid within 15 calendar days, as specified above, the fine(s) indicated on the citation will double and the unpaid citation amount may, at the discretion of the Director, be assessed as a City lien against the property.

-8.10 Administrative Review and Appeals:
+- Multiple citations can be issued to the responsible party for continued 8.9.2 violations of PCC 24.55.205 and each day of non-compliance may be considered a separate violation. - Fines must be paid to and received by the Bureau of Development Services -Enforcement Program within 15 calendar days of the date on the citation, or within 15 calendar days of the final administrative review by the Director or the published decision of a citation appealed to the Code Hearings Officer, unless the Code Hearings Officer specifies a different date. - If the citation fine is not paid within 15 calendar days, as specified above, the fine(s) indicated on the citation will double and the unpaid citation amount may, at the discretion of the Director, be assessed as a City lien against the property. - 8.10 Administrative Review and Appeals: